CHILab1/MedPix-2.0/README.md

 # MedPix-2.0
-MedPix 2.0: A Comprehensive Multimodal Biomedical Dataset for Advanced AI Applications
+MedPix 2.0: A Comprehensive Multimodal Biomedical Dataset for Advanced AI Applications.

+Below a description of Case_topic.json and Descriptions.json is provided. images folder contains all the images of the dataset, while in splitted_dataset folder, a split of the dataset is provided, please refer to /spiotted_dataset/README.md for further informations.

 ### Case_topic.json
 Contains a list of JSON, each of these provide the information of a single clinical case.